-WHERE TO DOWNLOAD THE SMS WIZARD AND GETTING STARTED
+WHERE TO DOWNLOAD THE MOBILE APPS AND GETTING STARTED

-The SMS wizard is available for both Android smart devices (mobile smartphones and tablets) and also Apple iOS (iPhones and iPads) and can be downloaded for free from the Google Play Store (for Android devices) and the App Store (for iOS devices).
+The GSM mobile apps are available for both Android smart devices (mobile smartphones and tablets) and also Apple iOS (iPhones and iPads) and can be downloaded for free from the Google Play Store (for Android devices) and the App Store (for iOS devices).

-Before using the SMS wizard the following details will be required for initial setup:
+Before using mobile apps, the following details will be required for initial setup:

-- Model of the GSM intercom module e.g. Art.4810 (GSM PRO), Art.4812 or Art.4812R (digital GSM) etc. - Firmware level of the GSM intercom e.g. for the Art.VR4KGSM (150) the firmware might be VR3.0.2 (the firmware version of the GSM module can usually be found on the label on the back of the GSM intercom or by sending the text message 1111VER? to obtain the firmware version, also refer to notes on page 43). - Telephone number of the GSM intercom i.e. the mobile number of the SIM card being used in the GSM module. - Master code of the GSM intercom i.e. the 4 digit code used for programming, by default this is set to '1111'.
-In the event that this code has been forgotten or lost please refer to 'change the 4 digit master code (CDE)' notes on page 44 or 'resetting the master code to 1111' notes on page 32 to reset the code back to factory default if required.
+- Model of the GSM intercom module e.g. Art.4810/4G (4G GSM), Art.4812 or Art.4812R (Digital GSM) etc. - Firmware level of the GSM intercom e.g. for the VR4KGSM/4G (Art.150/4G) the firmware might be VR1.2.3 (the current firmware version of the GSM module can usually be found on the label on the back of the GSM intercom or by sending the text message 1111VER? to obtain the firmware version, also refer to notes on page 40). - Telephone number of the GSM intercom i.e. the mobile number of the SIM card being used in the GSM module. - Master code of the GSM intercom i.e. the 4 digit code used for programming, by default this is set to '1111'.
+In the event that this code has been forgotten or lost please refer to 'change the 4 digit master code (CDE)' notes on page 40 or 'resetting the master code to 1111' notes on page 28 to reset the code back to factory default if required.

-Once downloaded and installed it is recommended that you first tap on the help icon ? in the top right corner of the app's homescreen and then follow the 'TO GET STARTED' quick guide.
+If the SMS Access or SMS Wizard app is downloaded and installed it is recommended that you first tap on the help icon 2 in the top right corner of the app's homescreen and then follow the 'TO GET STARTED' quick guide.